How to Become a Thought Leader with Video

 Recording the video

-We find the best way to save money and to use your people’s time wisely is to record all your videos in one day.
+We find the best way to save money on thought leader video and to use your people’s time wisely is to record all your videos in one day.
 This takes some planning, but it is worth it to record 12 – 52 videos in one day.
-Depending on the style and subject of video, sometimes we will record 6 months of content for a client in 1–3 days.
+Depending on the style and subject of the video, sometimes we will record 6 months of content for a client in 1–3 days.
 To accomplish this 52 in one-day goal, it is important to either have someone who has experience as a speaker or have more than one speaker.
 One person can do between 15 and 26 videos in one day if the videos are around 2 minutes long each.
 Some might be able to hit 52, but the best way to do this is to have multiple speakers.
 If you are using scripts on a teleprompter, it is important to have everyone who is new to video rehearse their scripts in front of someone else at least once a few days before recording.
 Even if you are using a teleprompter, this rehearsal will help you know who needs to spend a little more time preparing for the recording session.
 I have seen more than one client waste money on a video crew because someone at the company thought they could just walk in and give an Oscar-winning performance their first time on camera, but in the end that person crashed and burned at their performance.
 If you are planning to use the question and answer format, rather than a script, a rehearsal isn’t as important.
 However, a quick run through the questions wouldn’t hurt.

 What equipment do I need?